The Divine Deathfeatured

 Finally

-I had discovered a spiritual practice
+I had discovered a practice,

 that fully matched the song of my Heart.

-I did much of my research on social media
+I did much of my research on social media,

-joining Hoodoo groups on Facebook & Reddit
+joining Hoodoo groups on Facebook & Reddit,

 where Santa Muerte soon began

-to make frequent appearances
+to make frequent appearances.

 A Mexican Folk-Catholic saint

-in the form of a female personification
+in the form of a female

-of Death.
+personification of Death.

 More new concepts introduced to my world.